Shaylin-TRK/CPP_Games/README.md

 <ul>
   <li>
     BlackJack<br>
+    *note that this is not yet complicated.

-    Reccomended to use Windows 10 though they should work at least as <br>
-    far back as Windows 7.<br>
+    Reccomended to use Windows 10 though they should work at least as far back as Windows 7.

-    An .exe file is already included in Console/Blackjack/Version 1.2/ For the most simple setup simply download the .zip file and copy<br>
-    BlackJack.exe to your hardrive (your desktop may be best) <br>
+    An .exe file is already included in Console/Blackjack/Version 1.2/ For the most simple setup simply download the .zip file and copy BlackJack.exe to your hardrive (your desktop may be best)

-    When first opening the file
+    When opening the application you will be greated with a login menu.
+    Type "_new" to be walked through creating a new profile, which will be saved in the directory "./BJ_Profiles".
+If no directory exist with this name one will be created.

+    If you have any suggestions, ideas, or feedback, feel free to open an issue.
+Thankyou!
   </li>
 </ul>